digitallawyer/openlegaldictionary/_definitions/march.md

 ---
 title: March
 permalink: "/definitions/march.html"
 body: In Scotch law.
 A boundary line or border.
 Bell.
-The word is aiso used, ln composition;
+The word is aiso used, in composition;
   as march-dike, march-stone
 published_at: '2018-07-07'
 layout: post